 MUST SEE, MUST DO

-Start your day by watching the sunrise at Cape Spear.
-Dawn breaks at this easternmost point before anywhere else on the continent (www.pc.gc.ca/eng/lhn-nhs/nl/spear/index.aspx
+Start your day by watching the sunrise at the Cape Spear Lighthouse.
+Dawn breaks at this easternmost point before anywhere else on the continent (www.parkscanada.gc.ca/capespear).

-place for vacationers wanting to go with the floe.
-This old-school outport on Notre Dame Bay calls itself “The Iceberg Capital of the World” (www.twillingatetourism.ca
+Twillingate is the place for vacationers wanting to go with the floe.
+This old-school outport on Notre Dame Bay calls itself “The Iceberg Capital of the World” (www.twillingatetourism.ca).

-Moose alert!
-Newfoundland’s 110,000 moose can be a major hazard for motorists.
+SCENIC DRIVES Moose alert!
+Newfoundland’s 120,000 moose can be a major hazard for motorists.
 So be especially careful when driving highways at dusk and dawn.

-The Viking Trail, 489 km (304 mi.) on Newfoundland’s west coast, paves the way to a UNESCO-designated duo—L’Anse aux Meadows and Gros Morne National Park—providing a crash course in history en route
+The Viking Trail, 489 km (304 mi.) on Newfoundland’s west coast, paves the way to a pair of world heritage sites—L’Anse aux Meadows and Gros Morne National Park—providing a crash course in history en route.

 The 230-km (143-mi.)
 Discovery Trail winds along Newfoundland’s east coast.
 The ample cod stocks John Cabot observed in 1497 have been depleted, yet fishing villages, fertile farmlands and tall timber stands remain.